 • Enlisted the help of Collaboration NI, who have offered to help with further focusing our group.

-The network held a consultation event on Monday, 2nd December at the Camphill Community, Glencraig, near Holywood in County Down, which was open to anyone interested in contributing to the development of the network.
-A further consultation event took place on the 10th December with Social Farmers in Donegal. in the Spring they are planning a national awareness day to highlight the unique benefits of social farming and social and therapeutic horticulture.
+The network held a consultation event in December 2013 at the Camphill Community, Glencraig, near Holywood in County Down, which was open to anyone interested in contributing to the development of the network.
+A further consultation event took place in the same month with Social Farmers in Donegal.
+There are plans for a national awareness day to highlight the unique benefits of social farming and social and therapeutic horticulture.

 Join The Ireland and Northern Ireland Community Garden Network Online